garner-code/doors/README.md

 We used response time as a measure of task switching performance.
 It provides an indication of how long it takes for participants to reload their representation of the doors on each trial.

-**other_accuracy**
+**win**

-Other accuracy identifies the trials where the number of door selections were 4 or less.
+Win identifies the trials where the number of door selections were 4 or less.

 TRUE = when number of door selections on a given trial was less than, or equal to 4.